sharan-amutharasu/smart-contract/README.md

 Verification: For more security, a verification option that checks n copies(during updating of their local copies) to verify the contract status.

+## Disclaimer

+This project is strictly educational.
+There are several security loop holes and effeciency concerns that have to be addressed before commercial application.
+The contributors are not responsible for any such actions or their consequences.

 ### Authors

 * **Sharan Amutharasu** - *Initial work* - (https://github.com/sharan-amutharasu)